twolfe2/ezabsentee/src/components/confirmation/README.md

 ```

 ##### [SignatureDialog](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/components/SignatureDialog.jsx)
 `SignatureDialog` is a modal component that will trigger if the canvas is empty (line 76 `const isCanvasEmpty = signaturePadObj.isEmpty();`) via the container method `submitSignature`.
-A modal will open with the message 'Please sign before submitting', if submitting a blank canvas as a signature.
+A modal will open with the message '*Please sign before submitting*', if submitting a blank canvas as a signature.
 Code for this component can be seen in the components folder as [`SignatureDialog.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/components/SignatureDialog.jsx).
 ```javascript
 <SignatureDialog
   open={dialogOpen}